4GeeksAcademy/python-lists-loops-programming-exercises/exercises/07-Do_while/README.md

-# `07` D0 While
+# `07` Do While

-DO DO DO
-The `while()` function is another loop example in python is less commonly used but it is a loop.
+DO DO DO The `while()` function is another loop example in Python and is less commonly used, but it is still a loop.

 ```py
 x = 1